-Written by: Frances Hardcastle
+Written by: Millie Whiteoak

 Share this post:

 An apprenticeship gives you options.
-While some choose to go to university after their training (where their experience gives them the edge in the graduate jobs market), lots of our apprentices choose to rise through the ranks in the workplace, getting promoted within their organisations and quickly becoming young tech leaders.
+While some choose to go to university after their training (where their experience gives them the edge in the graduate jobs market), lots of our apprentices choose to rise through the ranks in the workplace, getting promoted within their organisations and quickly becoming young Tech leaders.

 If you are still looking to achieve that degree without the debt that comes with it, then degree Apprenticeships might be for you.
 As with other Apprenticeships, you won't pay for your training or tuition because this is covered by your employer.
 The biggest difference between degree Apprenticeships and university degrees is that apprentices are not eligible for student loans.
 The good news is, unlike people on a university course, you'll be paid to learn.
 No catch, no debt, no interest - you will receive at least the apprentice National Minimum Wage, if not more, when completing a degree Apprenticeship.